Course grade settings

 If this is checked (and it is by default) then all custom scales will have a corresponding value that is assigned based on the number of options in the scale (ie. three values will have values of 1,2,3) and this will be included in the grade aggregation.

 Grade publishing is a way of importing and exporting grades via a URL without being logged in to Moodle.
-Grade publishing is intended for administrators or managers only.
-Security implications should be thoroughly considered before allowing other users to publish grades.
-Grade publishing is controlled by the following capabilities:
+Grade publishing is intended for administrators only.
+Security implications should be thoroughly considered before allowing non-admin users to publish grades.

 Grade publishing may be enabled by checking the gradepublishing box.
-If enabled, administrators and users with the required capabilities (by default the role of manager only) are provided with grade export publishing settings in each course gradebook.
+If enabled, administrators are provided with grade export publishing settings in each course gradebook.

 Recover grades default

 When manually enrolling a student in a course, there is an option 'Recover user's old grades if possible', however this checkbox is easy to miss.
-Enabling 'Recover grades default' (recovergradesdefault) in Site administration > Grades > General settings results in 'Recover user's old grades if possible' being ticked for every course.
+Enabling 'Recover grades default' results in 'Recover user's old grades if possible' being ticked for every course.

 Teachers can enter grades over 100% directly in the gradebook if the unlimitedgrades setting is enabled.